 Mark is a graduate of Kean University with a B.F.A. in Illustration.
 He studied under Joe DeVito and ultimately enrolled in the Art Student League.
 Mark focused on illustration at the duCret School of Art, studing under Peter Caras.
 He began his illustration career in the studio of famed illustrators Tim and Greg Hildebrandt.
 His work in the fantasy arts includes such clientele as D.C.
 Comics, Marvel Comics, WWE and World of Warcraft.
 He is also an accomplished muralist.

 Kevin Sadler graduated from Syracuse University with a BFA in Illustration.
 He has done design and prep of commercial print pieces including posters, pocket folders, mailers, invitations, books for clients like Seton Hall University, Drew University, O.Berk Company, Boy Scouts of America, and Village Supermarkets.

-Snow Style explorer and aerosol magician, Snow is a veteran street scribe who has been involved with graffiti writing and aerosol art for more than four decades.
+Snow - Style explorer and aerosol magician, Snow is a veteran street scribe who has been involved with graffiti writing and aerosol art for more than four decades.
 His contributions to the hip hop culture are numerous, and Snow has worked with many musical icons and hip hop personalities throughout his prolific career.
-He labors tirelessly to bring his visions and concepts into the world of art, animation, gaming and collectibles.